 - Frequently Asked Questions

 Brands like Google, Alibaba, L’Oreal, H&M, and Mashable, trust Keyhole’s analytics.
-Keyhole is a social media analytics solution allowing you to track hashtags and keywords to monitor relevant conversations online.
+Keyhole is a social media monitoring solution allowing you to track hashtags and keywords to monitor relevant conversations online.

 Keyhole’s social analytics dashboard gives you an instant rundown of what your brand’s health looks like.
 So, you don’t have to look too deep before seeing key analytics like total impressions, engagements, impressions, and posts.